 During a sports physical, the doctor will ask questions about your medical history, including illnesses, allergies or past injuries.

 The doctor will also conduct a physical examination, checking height/weight, blood pressure, vision, etc. They may also ask questions about use of supplements, performance enhancers or use of drugs/alcohol.

 Your doctor may also offer training advice, like stretching to avoid injuries.

-Sports physicals are available throughout the year at the Marshall Sports Medicine Institute and any Marshall Family Medicine or Marshall Pediatrics clinic location.
+Sports physicals are available throughout the year at the Marshall Sports Medicine Institute along with the Marshall Family Medicine and Marshall Pediatrics clinic locations listed below.

 Please bring all necessary documentation to your appointment, including:

 - Camp, school or sports organization forms.
-The West Virginia Secondary School Activities Commission (WVSSAC) has a physical form that must be filled out and signed by a parent or legal guardian for those playing school-sponsored sports in West Virginia.
+The West Virginia Secondary School Activities Commission (WVSSAC) and Ohio High School Athletic Association (OHSAA) has a physical form that must be filled out and signed by a parent or legal guardian for those playing school-sponsored sports in West Virginia and Ohio.

 - Proof of insurance, and